yiyousong/AdaptRM/ReadMe.md

 * The output would be a vector of values.
 Each element ranges from 0 to 1 and represents the probability of its corresponding task.

 a test.py is provided for transforming .fasta file into the above shaped input and returns a .csv prediction file

+the shuffle.py and zebrafish.py might be outdated, but were still uploaded for reference only